shannonhochkins/ha-component-kit/README.md

 ```

 3. That's it!
 You can now use the components to create your own custom dashboard for Home Assistant, see the [documentation](https://shannonhochkins.github.io/ha-component-kit) for more details.

+### Issues / Discusssions
+If you have any issues getting this going, found any bugs or want to discuss anything, please feel free to open an issue on the [github repository](https://github.com/shannonhochkins/ha-component-kit/issues), or open up a discussion on the [github discussions](https://github.com/shannonhochkins/ha-component-kit/discussions).

 This is still a **WIP** and is subject to change, I will be making changes to this over the next few months to have a workable solution for multiple dashboards.